 Here’s a progress report for NH Citizens for the Arts this year, with good news and a challenge for the years ahead.
 We invite you to support our work on behalf of the arts in New Hampshire with your membership!

-Founded more than 30 years ago, NH Citizens for the Arts is a statewide non-partisan organization that advocates for development and support of the arts, representing all of the cultural resources of our state,
+NHCFA was founded more than 30 years ago, NH Citizens for the Arts is a statewide non-partisan organization that advocates for development and support of the arts, representing all of the cultural resources of our state.

 What do we do?